Ricker Polsdorfer, MD

 When you appear with symptoms suggesting a

 brain tumor, the first step will be a complete investigation of those symptoms and your overall health.
-The doctor will then perform a physical examination, with particular attention to the neurologic exam.
-A neurologic exam tests muscle strength, coordination, reflexes, response to stimuli, your senses, thought processes (including memory, general knowledge of events of which you will probably by familiar, as well as other abilities), and alertness.
+A physical exam will be done, paying particular attention to the neurologic exam.
+A neurologic exam tests muscle strength, coordination, reflexes, response to stimuli, your senses, thought processes, and alertness.
 The doctor may also look into your eyes to check for signs of brain swelling that can be seen by looking at your retina.

 At this point, your doctor will either conduct further tests or refer you to a neurologist or neurosurgeon.

 Sometimes tests are combined.
 For instance, certain contrast agents can be injected into the bloodstream that will produce better images with CT or MRI scanning, thus combining angiography with computerized imaging.

 An example of this test is a CTA (CT angiogram) or MRA (magnetic resonance angiogram).

 Some important characteristics of a tumor are:

 These factors determine the symptoms, outlook, and treatment.
 It is important whether the tumor originated in the nervous system or spread there from somewhere else in the body.

 Tumors are graded according to numerous features.
 All cancers are graded to identify the most promising treatment and to determine their outlook.
 In some cases, a biopsy cannot be safely performed.
 The doctors then estimate what type of brain tumor exists and make treatment plans accordingly.